Over 100,000 pilgrims come to Lalibela to celebrate both the Orthodox Ethiopian Christmas and King Lalibela. Wow – we we are here..

 A bell was rung to let everybody know it was time to begin the ceremony.

 The priests had come from many areas of Ethiopia.
 Here are a couple others with the High Priest of Lalibela.

 The drumming began

-Then the dancing began.
+We were very glad we stayed because after a bit, the dancing began.
 The high priests moved back and forth across the floor ad they raised their prayer sticks and played their sistrum.